Toxins May Be Stopping You From Losing Weight

 1. Eat the right foods

 Copious studies show whole foods including cruciferous vegetables, berries, garlic, and spices like turmeric can help your body detoxify through various pathways.
-Paired with protein and quality fat creates an optimal food plan to detoxify and lose weight.
+Paired with protein and quality fat, these whole foods create an optimal food plan to detoxify and lose weight.
 Go for organic plant foods and the highest-quality animal foods whenever possible.
+Good eating habits like these are the backbone of our Core and Advanced nutrition plans.

 Gastrointestinal issues will create or exacerbate a faulty detoxification system.
 Improving your digestive system requires removing obstacles that create dysbiosis (gut imbalances) and other problems, but also incorporating the right gut-supporting foods and nutrients.
-Talk to your chiropractor or other healthcare professional if you suspect intestinal permeability (leaky gut) or other digestive problems.
+Support a healthy gut with naturally produced supplements like those in MaxLiving’s Gut health bundle.
+Talk to your chiropractor or other healthcare professionals if you suspect intestinal permeability (leaky gut) or other digestive problems.

 3. Reduce inflammation

 Toxicity contributes to inflammation, which leads to a heavier toxic load, stalling fat loss in the bargain.
 An anti-inflammatory diet includes wild-caught seafood, plant foods rich in omega-3 fatty acids including flaxseed and chia seeds, lots of non-starchy vegetables, and spices including turmeric.
-Work with your chiropractor or other healthcare professional to incorporate anti-inflammatory nutrients including fish oil, krill oil, resveratrol, and curcumin into your diet.
+Work with your chiropractor or other healthcare professionals to incorporate anti-inflammatory nutrients including fish oil, krill oil, resveratrol, and curcumin into your diet.
+Max Omega 3 contains concentrated marine fish oil, providing enriched levels of EPA and DHA.
+This fish oil supplement is strictly screened for the absence of any toxic metals and chemicals and is carefully processed and handled to avoid oxidation.

 4. Support your immune system